expipiplus1/vulkan/readme.md

 If SDL is unable to find `libvulkan.so`, you can set either `LD_LIBRARY_PATH` or `SDL_VULKAN_LIBRARY`, it must find the same `libvulkan.so` that the `sdl-triangle` binary was compiled against.

+If you run into the exception `DLCallFailed {sdlExceptionCaller = "SDL.Video.Vulkan.vkLoadLibrary", sdlFunction = "SDL_Vulkan_LoadLibrary", sdlExceptionError = "Installed Vulkan doesn't implement the VK_KHR_surface extension"}` it might be because the vulkan loader is unable to find the driver.
+To check if this is the case you can set `VK_ICD_FILENAMES` to the icd json file of your desired driver.

 Exit with `q`, `escape` or the window exit button.